Tanzania Active Safari:

 Day 10: Empakai to Naiyobi

 From Empakaai your trail leads you around Empakaai Crater Rim with constant great views towards the Crater Bottom and Lake.
-The surrounding forest is inhabited by buffalos and porcupines.
 Around midday, you reach Naiyobi village, a picturesque Masai Village at the edge of the Ngorongoro Conservation Area where you will bid farewell to your armed ranger.
 Together with your Masai Guide, you will proceed to the Acacia Forest behind Naiyobi Village overnight at Acacia Campsite.

 Day 11: Naiyobi to Lake Natron